wp-plugins/ads-ez/readme.txt

 = History =

+* V2.01: Fixing some bugs specific to the plugin version.
+[Mar 6, 2015]
 * V2.00: Adding WordPress plugin version.
 [Jan 2, 2015]
 * V1.80: Major improvements to statistics and charting in the Pro version.
 [Dec 7, 2014]
 * V1.71: Fixing the tour to handle accordion menus.
 [Nov 14, 2014]